 Dealing with whom the children shall live with and spend time with (formerly custody and contact or access) after separation can be an emotionally difficult time.
-Michelle Meares, Family Lawyer, Gosford will provide you with practical, down to earth advice with care and compassion.
+Amelia Cox, Family Lawyer, Gosford will provide you with practical, down to earth advice with care and compassion.
 Call now to book your Family Law Advice initial consultation at a special reduced rate.

 It makes no difference if the parents were defacto or married or not even in a relationship.
 The Family Law Act 1975 stipulates that the best interests of the child are the paramount consideration in relation to care arrangements for children.

 Which parent is responsible for the child after separation & divorce?

 There is a presumption of equal shared parental responsibility for the child.
 Both parties’ consent is required for major long term decisions, for example where the child will live, education, religion, change of name, medical treatment and passport applications.
 The term “custody” is no longer used in relation to children and is now referred to as with whom the child shall “live with” and “spend time with”.

 Does a child have the right to spend time with their Grandparents?